-For the most part, 401k plans replaced pension as the prevailing vehicle for people’s retirement.
+For the most part, 401k plans replaced pensions as the prevailing vehicle for people’s retirement.
 Surveys and studies show very bleak numbers.
 The balances in 401k and IRAs aren’t nearly enough to pay for a comfortable retirement as the previous generation’s good ol’ pension once did.

 Most public sector employees still get a pension.
 This often brings envy.
 People who don’t get a pension and don’t get enough from their 401k’s are increasingly unwilling to pay those who do.

+It also leads to some people saying the 401k system is a failed experiment and that we are better off with a pension.
 Why can’t 401k and IRAs provide as much retirement income as a pension?
-There are many reasons such as
+There are many reasons such as:

-- Not all companies offer a 401k (not all companies offered a pension in the past either)
+- Not all companies offer a 401k (not all companies offered a pension in the past either).

-- Expensive funds and hidden fees in 401k plans (see how to uncover hidden fees in your plan)
+- Expensive funds and hidden fees in 401k plans (see how to uncover hidden fees in your plan).

-- People don’t understand investing
+- People don’t understand investing.

 These are all true.
 The biggest reason though, I would say, is that people don’t want 401k and IRAs to provide as much retirement income as a pension once did.
 In other words, 401k and IRAs don’t succeed because people don’t want them to succeed.